readmeio/syntax-highlighter/.github/CONTRIBUTING.md

     // This is the primary language mode.
     primary: 'js',

     // This is a canonical, human-friendly, reference that can be used the entire language.
-You can omit this if it's
+You can
-    // the same value as `primary`.
+    // omit this if it's the same value as `primary`.
     canonical: 'javascript',

     aliases: {
-      // Any additional extension modes that this language might utilize or be known under (SQL variantes for example).
+      // Any additional extension modes that this language might utilize or be known under (SQL
-      // Consult the CodeMirror meta file for this list.
+      // variants for example).
+Consult the CodeMirror meta file for this list.
       languageModeAlias: 'Language Name'
     },
   },